-We have received notice pursuant to Section 1.11 of our Bylaws that Greenlight intends to nominate its own slate of nominees for election to the Board at the Annual Meeting.
-Greenlight has indicated its intent to furnish a proxy statement to shareholders of the Company, together with a proxy card.
+We have received notice pursuant to Section 1.11 of our Bylaws that Greenlight intends to nominate its own slate of four nominees for election to the Board at the Annual Meeting.
 We believe based on Greenlight's notice that the election of directors at the Annual Meeting will be a contested election.
 Our bylaws provide that in a contested election, all directors are to be elected under a plurality voting standard.
 Under the plurality voting standard, the 11 persons who receive the greatest number of votes are the persons elected to the Board for the following year.
 "Withhold" votes will be counted as present for purposes of this vote but are not counted as votes cast.